 American CV Writing Guide

 Working abroad sounds like an adventure to many people.
 However, it requires thorough preparation, starting with a successful application.
-Work in the US requires more than just the obvious American cover letter and American CV writing and translation.
-You will face issues that probably did not even cross your mind when you become interested in the US jobs.
+Work in the US requires more than just the obvious USA cover letter and CV writing writing and translation.
+You will face issues that probably did not even cross your mind when you become interested in jobs in the USA.

 Do not underestimate the influence they can have on your adventure!
 For instance, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.

 In the US, the term resume is used instead of CV.
 In short, the American resume is an American-style CV, which details the most recent job first and highlights the main aspects of your career.
 It is less structured, in a narrative style and more brief than a CV.
 It is also more subjective.

 A CV is similar to a resume in that it provides more details about one’s professional qualifications, experience and education.
 However, the term "Curriculum Vitae" most often called CV, typically carries a different meaning depending on whether one distribute the CV within the US, Canada or internationally (external to the US or Canada) or is seeking a faculty, academic, research, clinical or scientific position.

 You can turn your current resume into a CV.
 A CV is similar to a resume in that it outlines your professional qualifications and history, but it does so with more detail by adding to the resume the detailed descriptions of your educational and/or professional experiences and personal information that may include nationality, date of birth, marital status, etc.

 It all starts with your CV.
 Prepare yourself - before writing your CV research the company you want to work for.
 Such information will help you to adapt your CV more effectively to each specific job and use proper examples illustrating your achievements.